PhyTom/Thermal_battery_simulator/docs/05_ARCHITECTURE.md

-# System Architecture - Sand Battery Thermal Simulation
+# System Architecture - Thermal Battery Simulation

 ## 1. Overview

-This document describes the software architecture of the Sand Battery simulation system.
+This document describes the software architecture of the Thermal Battery simulation system.
 The project simulates 3D thermal behavior of a sand-based thermal energy storage system using the Finite Difference Method (FDM).

 ---